Ziang-Lu/Coursera-Algorithms/4-Shortest Paths Revisit, NP-Complete Problems and What To Do About Them/3-NP-Complete Problems/Approach 3-Use heuristics (efficient algorithms that are not always correct) (=> Approximate algorithms)/Frequently-used Heuristic Design Paradigms 2-Dynamic Programming/Knapsack Problem with Dynamic Programming-Based Heuristic.md

 Application of "*Use heuristics (efficient algorithms that are not always correct)*"   => Approximate algorithms

+Frequently-used heuristic design paradigms: Dynamic programming

-### Knapsack Problem with Dynamic Programming-Based HEURISTIC
+### Knapsack Problem with Dynamic Programming-Based Heuristic

 ***